Skip to content

 Start a pilot or parallel evaluation now—waiting until late 2026 materially increases migration risk and limits your options.

-With 9 months until Project Online shutdown, early evaluation secures your governance, data, and timeline.
+With 9 months until Project Online stops functioning, early evaluation secures your governance, data, and timeline.

 Conclusion: Your Path Forward